AnadamaBread/CSCE567_AnonymityVisualization/README.md

 # Anonymity Data Visualization
-Visualiztion of July 2013 Data survey of American interest in internet anonymity and privacy.
+July 2013 data survey of different demographics of American individuals and their practice of Internet Privacy, Security, and Anonymity.
-Final Project for UofSC CSCE 567 Data Visualization Course.
 Visualization made in Tableau by Luis Baez.

 # HTML Demo